-The Port received comments from Columbia Riverkeeper, BDIC, and the Oregon Department of Land Conservation and Development regarding the potential impacts on hydrology and impacts to drainage, but these do not relate to approval criteria for Applicant's Application.
-Nonetheless, Applicant's Application and information submitted in the record adequately address these concerns.
-To the extent the comments relate to Applicant's wetlands mitigation, the wetland mitigation is not part of the Application or subject to review by the County.
-The comments concerning impacts to water levels raise speculative and undefined concerns regarding potential impacts of the local water table and to BDIC.
+The Port received comments from Columbia Riverkeeper, BDIC, and the DCLD regarding the potential impacts on hydrology and impacts to drainage, but these do not relate to approval criteria for the Application.
+Nonetheless, the Application and information submitted in the record adequately address these concerns.
+To the extent the comments relate to the Applicant's wetlands mitigation, the wetland mitigation is not part of the Application or subject to review by the County.
+The comments concerning impacts to water levels raise speculative and undefined concerns regarding potential impacts to the local water table and to BDIC.

-As shown in the site plans submitted with Applicant's Application, the ditch and culverts that will be affected by Applicant's branchline conditional use application will be relocated and tied into the existing ditches.
+As shown in the site plans submitted with the Application, the ditch and culverts that will be affected by the rail branchline will be relocated and tied into the existing ditches.
 Evidence in the record demonstrates that the ditch proposed to be replaced will be sized to convey at least as much water as the existing ditch.
-(See Applicant's Waterway Exhibits attached it Applicant's Second Open Record Submittal).
-Applicant's conditional use permit application discusses that culverts are proposed where existing ditches will be crossed by Applicant's rail branchline and existing ditches will be relocated around the branchline as needed to accommodate flows.
+See the Applicant's Waterway Exhibits attached it the Applicant's Second Open Record Submittal.
+The Applicant's conditional use permit application discusses that culverts are proposed where existing ditches will be crossed by the Applicant's rail branchline and existing ditches will be relocated around the branchline as needed to accommodate flows.
 Existing ditches within the footprint of the proposed Facility do not convey water through the Facility site, but rather collect runoff from the site.
 Accordingly, these ditches are proposed to be filled since site runoff will be managed by the proposed stormwater collection system.

 None of the County's approval criteria require the County to consider impacts to hydrology.
-As discussed above, the County is not reviewing the adequacy of Applicant's off-site mitigation plan.
-The USACE and DSL will review the sufficiency of Applicant's mitigation plan.
-Nonetheless, Applicant submitted an attachment during the first open record period that extensively and thoroughly explains the changes in ditches that will occur on the off-site mitigation property and how those changes are intended to enhance the hydrologic function of the mitigation site.
-(See Attachment E to Applicant First Open Record Period Submittal, Dec.
-3, 2021 Letter from Stewardship Solutions to Dan Cary, DSL).
+As discussed above, the County is not reviewing the adequacy of the Applicant's offsite mitigation plan.
+The USACE and DSL will review the sufficiency of the Applicant's mitigation plan.
+Nonetheless, the Applicant submitted an attachment during the first open record period that extensively and thoroughly explains the changes in ditches that will occur on the offsite mitigation property and how those changes are intended to enhance the hydrologic function of the mitigation site.
+See Attachment E to the Applicant First Open Record Period Submittal, Dec.
+3, 2021 Letter from Stewardship Solutions to Dan Cary, DSL.

-The Oregon Department of Land Conservation and Development also submitted questions regarding groundwater quality.
-The Facility will obtain applicable DEQ permits to protect surface water and groundwater quality during construction and operation.
+The DLCD also submitted questions regarding groundwater quality.
+The Applicant will obtain applicable DEQ permits to protect surface water and groundwater quality during construction and operation of the renewable diesel facility and construction of the rail branchline.
 The Board finds as a condition of approval:

-"3) The Applicant shall obtain necessary approvals for required onsite wastewater and sewage systems in accordance with Oregon DEQ regulations.
+"3) The applicant shall obtain necessary approvals for required onsite wastewater and sewage systems in accordance with Oregon DEQ regulations.
 Required approvals and plans shall be provided to the County prior to the issuance of any facility building permits."